MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/deployment-vdi-microsoft-defender-antivirus.md

 ## Set up a dedicated VDI file share

-In Windows 10, version 1903, we introduced the shared security intelligence feature.
-This offloads the unpackaging of downloaded security intelligence updates onto a host machine — thus saving previous CPU, disk, and memory resources on individual machines.
+In Windows 10, version 1903, we introduced the shared security intelligence feature, which offloads the unpackaging of downloaded security intelligence updates onto a host machine—thus saving previous CPU, disk, and memory resources on individual machines.
 You can set this feature with a Group Policy, or PowerShell.

 ### Use Group Policy to enable the shared security intelligence feature: